7.12 First Nations Health Benefits (Plan W)

 Medical supplies and equipment

-Specific medical supplies and equipment (MS&E) for FNHA clients are covered through FNHA’s private insurer.
+Additional medical supplies and equipment (MS&E) for FNHA clients are covered by FNHA through Pacific Blue Cross (PBC).

 Out-of-province benefits